gxc-challenge-winter21/the-green-mile/docs/README.md

 ![Logo!](Logo_trans.jpg)

 # [Unique Selling Point]()
-A feature the app contains is supposed to add a further unique attraction and is only indicated but can quickly grow into a whole project itself.
-The idea is to provide tourists with something of a travelguide app.
+A feature the app contains is supposed to give you a further unique attraction and is only indicated but can quickly grow into a whole project itself.
+The idea is to provide tourists with special kind of a travelguide app.
 This guide allows you to swipe (like/dislike) on Point-of-Interests (POIs) and create a tour out of liked POIs.

 The challenge given connection of train and folding bikes - allows you to scale those tours as wished.
 Tours can reach from city trips (including or excluding the sourrounding area/landscape), up to full grown adventures, in which the complete country can be easily explored - with a just created tour in the app.